CORE LEADERSHIP TEAM

 Paul came to the Belham after many years cooking at Dulwich Hamlet Junior School, serving up hundreds of healthy, nutritious and delicious meals every day.
 Before working at the Hamlet, Paul worked in restaurants both in Paris and London, where he achieved Head Chef status.
 Hailing from Cote D'Ivoire, Paul is a natural born French speaker.
 He particularly enjoys cooking dishes with a French-Asian twist.

-LEO DELGADO CATERING
+LEO DELGADO CHEF

 YOLANDE SY CATERING